mnemote/ciril/README.rst

 ------------

 * Micro-stepper motors from Ebay in 4,6,10,15mm diameters.

-  UPDATE: The 10mm and 6mm motors have arrived and the 10mm look like the most likely option at this point.

 * Very small rubber wheels/tyres and also model airplane foam wheels worth consideration.
 Experiments with foam tyres suggest they've got not much traction.
 * Direct driving the wheels from tiny steppers is not ideal, other options like rubber band drive belts may need to be considered.
 * this will require some experimentation.

+UPDATE: The 10mm and 6mm motors have arrived and the 10mm look like the most likely option at this point.
+The 4mm motors are so tiny that I haven't yet worked out how to solder on to them!

 Battery / Charger
 -----------------